Joncher/sermon-resources/content/posts/2020-09-23-faith-and-politics-small-group-conversation-guide-session-3.md

 Essential in the discipleship process is the formation of a new core identity.
 When we accept Jesus as our Lord and Savior, we become children of God (Rom.
 8:14-17), and the chief aim of our life is to grow in Christ-likeness (2 Cor.
 3:18; 2 Cor.
 5:14-21).

 Political idolatry forms in us a different core identity, and from that a very different ‘likeness’ emerges.
-Discipleship becomes distorted as we say that we are Christians but attitudes, words and behaviors begin resembling the messaging of politicians and pundits on the right or the left more than our risen Lord.
+Discipleship becomes distorted as we say that we are Christians but attitudes, words, and behaviors begin resembling the messaging of politicians and pundits on the right or the left more than our risen Lord.

 ### **Marred witness**